MILLION-DOLLAR URLS: The most expensive domain names of all time

 The story of how 'Domain King' Rick Schwartz flipped Porno.com is pretty incredible.

-He bought it from a college kid way back in 1997, paying $42,000 even though the kid had snagged it for only $5,000 the week before.
+He bought it from a college kid way back in 1997, paying $US42,000 even though the kid had snagged it for only $US5,000 the week before.

-Schwartz told The Domains that, since then, the site earned 'well in excess of over $10 million via parking and redirects without every providing actual adult content.'
-Meaning that he likely reeled in more than $20 million total from the scandalous domain.
+Schwartz told The Domains that, since then, the site earned 'well in excess of over $US10 million via parking and redirects without every providing actual adult content.'
+Meaning that he likely reeled in more than $US20 million total from the scandalous domain.

 The buyer in February's massive, all-cash sale was reportedly a company in Prague that also owns Swingers.com and PornoTv.com.